Lexicon-grupp-3/pub-PROJECT-WebShop/Git & Github Info.md

 ### Global configuration of user information used at sign in on github

-\>git config --global user.name "Your usernam on github"\
+\>git config --global user.name "Your username on github"\
 \>git config --global user.email "Your email"\
 \>git config --global user.password "Your password on github"